Saving

 Saving is closely related to physical investment, in that the former provides a source of funds for the latter.
 By not using income to buy consumer goods and services, it is possible for resources to instead be invested by being used to produce fixed capital, such as factories and machinery.
 Saving can therefore be vital to increase the amount of fixed capital available, which contributes to economic growth.

 However, increased saving does not always correspond to increased investment.
 If savings are not deposited into a financial intermediary such as a bank, there is no chance for those savings to be recycled as investment by business.
 This means that saving may increase without increasing investment, possibly causing a short-fall of demand (a pile-up of inventories, a cut-back of production, employment, and income, and thus a recession) rather than to economic growth.
 In the short term, if saving falls below investment, it can lead to a growth of aggregate demand and an economic boom.
 In the long term if saving falls below investment it eventually reduces investment and detracts from future growth.
 Future growth is made possible by foregoing present consumption to increase investment.
-However, savings not deposited into a financial intermediary amount to an (interest-free) loan to the government or central bank, who can recycle this loan.
+However, savings not deposited into a financial intermediary amount to a loan (interest-free) to the government or central bank, who can recycle this loan.

 In a primitive agricultural economy, savings might take the form of holding back the best of the corn harvest as seed corn for the next planting season.
 If the whole crop were consumed the economy would convert to hunting and gathering the next season.

 Interest rates

 Classical economics posited that interest rates would adjust to equate saving and investment, avoiding a pile-up of inventories (general overproduction).
 A rise in saving would cause a fall in interest rates, stimulating investment, hence always investment would equal saving.

-But John Maynard Keynes argued that neither saving nor investment was very responsive to interest rates (i.e., that both were interest-inelastic) so that large interest rate changes were needed to re-equate them after one changed.
-Further, it was the demand for and supplies of stocks of money that determined interest rates in the short run.
+But John Maynard Keynes argued that neither saving nor investment was very responsive to interest rates (i.e. that both were interest-inelastic) so that large interest rate changes were needed to re-equate them after one changed.
+Furthermore, it was the demand for and supplies of stocks of money that determined interest rates in the short run.
 Thus, saving could exceed investment for significant amounts of time, causing a general glut and a recession.